This post may contain affiliate links.

 7. I can’t live without wet wipes.

 I know I can’t, I have to take some.

 And so it goes on, the thought process, the list writing.
-A list helps, but then I get anxious about the list.
+A packing list helps, but then I get anxious about the list.
 Is it long enough, what did I forget?

 That’s all I can think of right now, but I’m sure that this list will be added to over the months as the packing anxiety starts to take a grip.
 I hate packing!
 Have you got any more packing tips to share?
 Are you a fellow packing anxiety sufferer?
-If you want to find out how I get on with the packing nightmare on the countdown to our big family adventure, put your email in the box below.
+If you want to find out how I get on with the packing nightmare on the countdown to our big family adventure, put your email in the box.
 Thanks ever so much!